 Get the Right Alcohol Treatment at Zelus Recovery

 If your son or daughter has a drinking problem, don’t hesitate to get the right help.
 Zelus Recovery in Meridian, Idaho offers an array of substance abuse programs for young adults under 25, including our alcohol rehab in Idaho.
 Other programs include:

 In addition to treating alcoholism, we also treat other drug abuse programs, including:

 If we’ve answered, “Is alcohol a drug?” don’t let the substance destroy your future before you’ve had the chance to live.
 Overcome alcohol addiction with help from a quality alcohol addiction treatment center.
-Dial 208.518.0797 or fill out our online contact form today to learn more about our alcohol rehab in Idaho.
+Call 208.518.0797 or fill out our online contact form today to learn more about our alcohol rehab in Idaho.
 Make today the day that you take the first step in recovery by reaching out to our team.